vercel/next.js/docs/advanced-features/react-18/streaming.md

 }
 ```

-This option determines the environment that streaming SSR will be happening.
+This option determines the environment in which streaming SSR will be happening.
 When setting to `'edge'`, the server will be running entirely in the [Edge Runtime](https://nextjs.org/docs/api-reference/edge-runtime).

 ## Streaming Features